SanchieGuzman/SLU-Merch-Reservation-System/README.md

 # CS312-MidtermProject-Leonardos
-Welcome to the `Leonardos Project`, an online reservation web application designed for Saint Louis University (SLU).
-This application hosts products for reservation by different organizations within SLU, enabling users to reserve products easily and reducing booth traffic.
+Welcome to the `Leonardos Project`, a web application for online reservations created specifically for Saint Louis University (SLU).
+This application hosts products for reservation by various SLU organizations allowing users to quickly book products and lower booth traffic during events.

 ## Prerequisites
-Before setting up the application, ensure the following tools are installed on your system:
+Before setting up the application, the following tools should be installed on your system:
 1. Docker
 2. MySQL Workbench